Establishing a U.S. Bank Account

 - Keep the bank updated on changes to your contact information and when traveling overseas.

 What You'll Need

 When you open a U.S. bank account, you will need two forms of identification.
-Your passport is a mandatory primary form of identification, and either an I-94 form, Visa, I-20 or ESTA is acceptable as a secondary form of identification.
+Your Passport is a mandatory primary form of identification, and either an I-94 form, Visa, I-20 or ESTA is acceptable as a secondary form of identification.
 In addition, having a local address and U.S. phone number is important when establishing a new account.
 (Please note that P.O.
 Box will not be accepted as address) Please note that the requirements may vary depending on the financial institution.

 Although students can select the financial institution that best fits their financial needs, Kent State does host a trusted, reputable bank right on campus - PNC Bank.
 There’s an electronic office located on the first floor of the Kent Student Center with operating hours of Monday – Friday 9:00 a.m. – 5:00 p.m.
 Plus, PNC also has 6 ATMs located throughout campus for your added convenience.
 If you choose PNC Bank, they offer Virtual Wallet Student® which makes being far from home less challenging.
 PNC Bank offers Kent State students the option to link your PNC account to your FLASHcard.
 To learn more about the banking products and services offered by PNC Bank, visit pnc.com/kentstate, locate PNC representatives during Orientation or stop by the branch right on campus.
 PNC Bank offers Kent State students several convenient banking options such as linking your PNC account to your FLASHcard and international wire transfers directly to your PNC checking account.